divaprotocol/oracles/docs/Tellor.md

 ### addTip

 Function to tip a pool.
-Tips can be added in any ERC20 token until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
+Tips can be added in a wide range of ERC20 tokens until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
 Tips can be claimed via the [`claimReward`](#claimreward) function after final value confirmation.
 Refer to [`batchAddTip`](#batchaddtip) for the batch version of the function.

+> **❗Important:** Rebasable and fee-on-transfer tokens are not supported!
+While deposits of tokens that charge fees on transfers will be rejected by the contract, deposits of rebasable tokens won't.
+When tokens with a flexible supply are considered, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.

 The function executes the following steps in the following order:
 * Confirm that the final value hasn't been submitted to DIVA Protocol yet, in which case `_poolIdToReporter` would resolve to the zero address.
 * Add a new entry in the `_poolIdToTippingTokens` array if the specified `_tippingToken` does not yet exist for the specified pool.
 * Update balance before doing a potentially unsafe `safeTransferFrom` call.
 Requires prior user approval to succeed.
-* Transfer tipping token from `msg.sender` to this contract.
+* Transfer tipping token from `msg.sender` to this contract if the token didn't charge fees on the transfer.
 * Emit a [`TipAdded`](#tipadded) event on success.

 The function reverts under the following conditions:
 * The final value has already been submitted and confirmed in DIVA Protocol.
-* The `msg.sender` has set insufficient allowance for the `_tippingToken`.
+* The `msg.sender` has insufficient balance or allowance for the `_tippingToken`.
+* The tipping token charges a fee on transfers. **It's important to reiterate that the function will not revert if rebasable tokens are used!**

 ```js
 function addTip(